certifaction/cli/docs/guides/getting-started-api.md

 ## What next?

-For further information about the Local API, please refer to the [Local API Reference](/references/api)
+For further information about the Local API, please refer to the [Local API Reference](/references/api) or check out the [HowTos](/guides/howto-sign-documents).